dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-postgresql.md

 description: Detailed information on the PostgreSQL state store component
 ---

-## Create a PostgreSQL Store

-Dapr can use any PostgreSQL instance.
-If you already have a running instance of PostgreSQL, move on to the [Create a Dapr component](#create-a-dapr-component) section.

-1. Run an instance of PostgreSQL.
-You can run a local instance of PostgreSQL in Docker CE with the following command:

-     This example does not describe a production configuration because it sets the password in plain text and the user name is left as the PostgreSQL default of "postgres".

-     ```bash
-     docker run -p 5432:5432 -e POSTGRES_PASSWORD=example postgres
-     ```

-2. Create a database for state data.
-Either the default "postgres" database can be used, or create a new database for storing state data.

-    To create a new database in PostgreSQL, run the following SQL command:

-    ```SQL
-    create database dapr_test
-    ```

 ## Create a Dapr component

 Create a file called `postgres.yaml`, paste the following and replace the `<CONNECTION STRING>` value with your connection string.
 The connection string is a standard PostgreSQL connection string.
 For example, `"host=localhost user=postgres password=example port=5432 connect_timeout=10 database=dapr_test"`.
 See the PostgreSQL [documentation on database connections](https://www.postgresql.org/docs/current/libpq-connect.html), specifically Keyword/Value Connection Strings, for information on how to define a connection string.